Duramax LML Engine Problems

 If you would rather consume this content via a video, check out our Duramax LML Common Problems video below:

 Duramax “upgraded” the injection pump for the LML models, going from the Bosch CP3 to the CP4.2.
-To handle the additional power capabilities of the engine the fuel rail pressure was increased to 30,000psi.
-However, the pump actually flowed 20% less fuel than its CP3 predecessor.
+The new CP4.2 pump actually flowed 20% less fuel than the CP3.
 This makes the CP4.2 highly incapable of handling additional horsepower without the addition of a lift pump.

 The injection pumps on the LML usually fail with little to no warning, and total failure only takes a few minutes once the first symptom occurs.